WAYS TO GIVE

 GIFTS OF STOCK

-If you would like to gift securities, please contact Lauren Bell in the Foundation office to request transfer instructions.
+If you would like to gift securities, please contact Cecily Stone in the Foundation office to request transfer instructions.

 We hope you will consider including the Foundation in your estate or financial plans and help sustain our mission for generations to come.
 Whatever approach you choose, your gift will support student success at Nashville State.